oghrmatir/odin-recipes/README.md

 </div>

 ## Motivation
 > This was my first foray into web development and I found it quite interesting.
 This project is meant to test my HTML and CSS chops.
-I learned quite a lot of technologies prior to this - how to ask for help in coding forums, the basics of command line, the basics of git, and the foundations of HTML and CSS.
+I learned quite a lot of technologies prior to this - how to ask for help in coding forums, the basics of command line, the basics of git, and the foundations of HTML.

 > Update: I came back to style the website with CSS to change its look and feel.
 I learned the following - the foundations of CSS, the CSS cascade, how to inspect HTML and CSS, and the different types of box model.